 Read our full Sony Xperia 10 II review

-A better choice than the underpowered Xperia 10, this larger model has an unusually tall 21:9 display, meaning you can watch films in full screen with no black bars and not notch.
+A better choice than the underpowered Xperia 10, this larger model has the company's signature 21:9 display, meaning you can watch films in full screen with no black bars or notch.

 Read our full Sony Xperia 10 Plus review